 3. ‘Charge it’ less

 When you pay with credit, you’re really borrowing money that has to be paid back.
 Let’s say you paid $899 for a tablet.
-If you don’t have $899 in the bank to pay off that credit card bill by the end of the month, your tablet will end up costing you a lot more.
+If you don’t have the money in the bank to pay off that credit card bill by the end of the month, your purchase will end up costing you a lot more.

 Here’s the toughest part to swallow: In that time, you will pay more than $400 in interest charges — meaning you have paid more than $1,300 for an $899 device.

 4. Track your spending

-Track your spending with one of the various free apps designed for the task.
-Seeing where your money really goes will help you spot unnecessary purchases and adjust your spending.
+Track your spending with free software designed for the task.
+Seeing where your money goes helps you spot unnecessary purchases and adjust your spending.

 As we explain in “5 Reasons You’ll Never Get Out of Debt”: